-The 2015 installation of the 94 kW solar field on Carpenteria Road keeps paying dividends.
-For the second year in a row it generated enough energy to offset over \$35,000 in annual pumping power costs.
-This savings is directly passed on to you the customer by allowing our rates to remain as low as possible while maintaining a robust system and planning for future maintenance.
+AWDøs commitment to reducing costs through the use of alternative energy sources remains in place.
+In its third year of operation, the 94 kW solar field on Carpenteria Road has generated enough energy this past year to offset over \$35,000 in pumping power costs; this savings is directly passed on to you the customer, by keeping our rates as low as possible while maintaining our robust and efficient system.